Meet members of the JDC Ambassadors Steering Committee

 Mr. Friedkin has degrees in Economics and Political Science from California State University, Hayward.
 He and his wife, Amy, have three children, Benjamin, David, and Jennifer, and three grandchildren, Brian, Sarah Anne, and Nicole.

-Sandy Lenger is a Vice Chair with Jewish Federation of North America National Women’s Philanthropy.
+Sandy Lenger is a Vice Chair with Jewish Federations of North America's National Women’s Philanthropy.
 Her portfolio includes co-chairing the T.E.C.H.
 Team, a corps of trained consultants who speak at Federations throughout the country.

 Ms. Lenger has participated in numerous missions throughout the world with JDC and JFNA, and co-chaired the 2011 Heart to Heart Women’s Mission.
 She also served as Campaign Co-Chair for the Federation of Middlesex Country, Chair and President of the Women’s Division campaign, and was granted the Young Leadership Award.
 She is a Young Leadership Cabinet alumnus.

 Ms. Lenger and her husband, Dr. Steven Lenger, have underwritten the Cuban children’s milk program.
 Ms. Lenger is a graduate of Skidmore College and a Registered Nurse.

 Dr. and Ms. Lenger have three children: Marisa, Paul, and Carly.